-During the period a grant of \$450,000 was made by Genesis Philanthropy Group RA, an Israeli Amuta with registration number 580474393.
-The entities are connect by common Trustees, with all of the Trustees of GPG UK being Trustees of GPG RA.

-At the period end, \$160,000 remained as a grant receivable within debtors.
+During the prior period a grant of \$450,000 was made by Genesis Philanthropy Group RA, an Israeli Amuta with registration number 580474393.
+The entities are connected by common Trustees, with all of the Trustees of GPG UK being Trustees of GPG RA.
+At the 2019 period end, \$160,000 of this donation remained as a grant receivable within debtors.
+At the current year end, \$20,000 remained outstanding.